lbarker/palekai.org/_pages/joinus.md

 </p>

 <p>
-    The race season finishes with the US Outrigger Championships Catalina Crossing where women's and co-ed teams race from Newport to Catalina on Saturday and the men race back on Sunday.
+    The race season finishes with the US Outrigger Championships Catalina Crossing where women's and some co-ed teams race from Newport to Catalina on Saturday and the men and remaining co-ed teams race back on Sunday.
     <!--Here's the drone footage of the women and coed crews leaving Newport.-->
 </p>